shiena-027/smart-locker/README.md

-🧠 Smart Locker Web App (Frontend)
+🧠 Smart Locker Web App

-This repository contains the frontend prototype of the Smart Locker Web Application built using Vue.js + Tailwind CSS.
+This repository contains both frontend and backend of the webpage/webapp
-The backend (Firebase / database / locker control) is handled separately.

 📦 Tech Stack